SarahZimmermann-Schmutzler/baby-tools-shop/README.md

 The shop is ready and pretty and further developed.
 But then what?

 One way to release the shop is the method of **CONTAINERIZATION**.
-In this case the application and its dependencies is packed in a closed environment called containerin.
+In this case the application and its dependencies is packed in a closed environment called container.
 This container can be made to run on any server, for example a virtual machine.
-To operate a container you need to install a container runtime.
-The one that is used in this project is called **Docker**.
+To operate a container you need to install a so called container runtime.
+The one that is used in this project is **Docker**.

 ## Quickstart
 The key points of the procedure are listed below.
 The detailed version can be found in chapter <a href="#usage">Usage</a>.